Detecting Local Insights from Global Labels: Supervised & Zero-Shot Sequence Labeling via a Convolutional Decomposition: Grammatical Error Detection

 \subsubsection{Exemplar Auditing Decision Rules}

 \paragraph{In-Domain Data}

-For each of the \textsc{uniCNN} models, we also evaluate using the exemplar auditing decision rule, only admitting positive token-level predictions when the predictions from both the test token and the corresponding exemplar token from training match.
-We identify these experiments with the label \textsc{+ExA}.
-The Euclidean distances are calculated at the word level, and we use averaged exemplar vectors when a word is split across multiple WordPieces.
+For each of the \textsc{uniCNN} models, we also evaluate using the inference-time decision rules of Section~\ref{sec:methods-exa}, which we indicate with \textsc{+ExAG} and \textsc{+ExAT} appended to the model labels.
+The Euclidean distances are calculated at the word level of the original sentences, where we average the exemplar vectors when a word is split across multiple WordPiece tokens.